Yogayu/DeepLearningCourse/_build/Part2/Iris.md

 ### Linear Classifier

 This task is easy for us.
-We can classify them by eyes.
-However, the computer doesn't has eyes, how can it split those two groups?
+We can classify them by our eyes.
+However, the computer doesn't have eyes.
+How can they split those two groups?

 You may have noticed that this is a two-dimensional plane, and if want to separate the two classes, we can put a line between them.
 It looks like the following plot.